JMU-Wearable-Computing/haptic-glove/README.md

 This issue is present on all of the existing haptic glove V2.0 boards, so it is not believed that it is simply an issue with the soldering of the components, however this is still a possibility.
 However, it may be a tolerance issue with the traces on the PCB itself.
 Also, it is worth noting that during fabrication of the PCBs there was a power-ground short somewhere that disappeared before we could track down the cause.
 It disappeared once all components were soldered onto the PCB.
 This may be related to the problem explained above, although there is no corroborating evidence to prove that this is the case.

-The true cause of this issue is unknown, so it is best to utilize the `theDastardlyEighthDriver` variable to only use seven motors if your application uses TCP sockets to control the drivers.
+The true cause of this issue is unknown, so it is best to utilize the `theDastardlyEighthDriver` variable to only use seven drivers if your application uses TCP sockets.